 Application form (an online Microsoft Form)

 Body of Evidence (an online Microsoft Form) - - The BOE gathers information about your child's cognitive, creative, social emotional, behavioral, developmental, and interpersonal skills.

 Signed Approval for Testing and Records Release Form (online fillable PDF)

 Parent letter stating reasons for considering Early Access

 Proof of residence within PSD boundaries

-Complete packets may be submitted to the PSD K-12 Gifted Coordinator between March 2 and April 3, 2021.
-The Early Access team will review the application and portfolio and determine whether or not the child will move forward with additional testing no later than May 15, 2021.
+All of these documents and forms may be submitted to the PSD K-12 Gifted Coordinator between March 1 and April 1, 2024.
+The Early Access team will review all documents and the results of the child's 1:1 screening to determine whether or not the child will move forward with additional testing no later than April 17, 2024.